nickgismokato/Satyr-Scheduler/docs/Documentation.md

-# Documentation of SaTyr Scheduler
+# Documentation of SaTyR Scheduler